-- Click the (to the right) or (to the left) button in dependence of where a new cabinet is to be added. - Select the right edge of the cabinet with the mouse pointer and click it. - The next cabinet will be inserted next to the existing cabinet.
+- click the To the right or To the left button (dependant on the side on which the new cabinet is to be added), - click the edge of the cabinet to which the currently inserted cabinet is to be added. - the next cabinet will be inserted next to the existing cabinet.